-In this guide, we will demonstrate how to prevent spam in Contact Form 7 using the Akismet Anti-Spam plugin.
-The use of Akismet is free for non-commercial sites, but for commercial sites, you need to pay a fee of around $5 per month, which is definitely worth the investment.
+In this guide, I’ll show you how to prevent spam in Contact Form 7 using the Akismet Anti-Spam plugin.
+Akismet is free for non-commercial sites, and for commercial sites it costs about $10 per month, a small and worthwhile investment for clean, spam-free forms.

 Preventing Spam in Contact Form 7 using Akismet